11 Famous Deserts Around the World

 4. Painted Desert, Arizona, USA

 Who would have imagined that deserts would have varied hues other than brown or white?
 The Painted Desert of Arizona got its name from the vibrant red, orange, blue, and purple colors that give this landscape a picture perfect canvas for photography.
 This desert receives less than ten inches of rainfall each year and the colors here were created by minerals in the clay and sandstone rock.
-This beautiful desert spans from Grand Canyon National Park to the Petrified National Forest in Arizona and through Navajo Native American reservations.
+This famous desert in the US spans from Grand Canyon National Park to the Petrified National Forest in Arizona and through Navajo Native American reservations.
 The adventurers here would find great trails to hike through this desert, especially at sunset when the colors are at their resplendent self.

 5. Salar de Uyuni, Bolivia

 Salar de Uyuni is the world’s largest salt desert and a truly mystical place to visit.
 As per the archaeological survey, tens of thousands of years ago, this region was part of a prehistoric lake.
 However, these lakes dried up and left behind two new smaller lake and these expansive salt flats.
-An estimated 10 billion tons of salt can be found in this desert, which ultimately reflects the sun to create the mirage effect.
+An estimated 10 billion tons of salt can be found in this beautiful desert, which ultimately reflects the sun to create the mirage effect.
 Sheer beauty!

 6. Taklamakan Desert, Central Asia